Siragugal: Plot

-Valli is a home-maker who lives with her husband Vishwa and children: Aishwarya and Kousalya in London.
-Valli's husband does not have any affections towards her nor his children.
+Valli is a homemaker who lives with her husband Vishwa and children, Aishwarya and Kousalya, in London.
+Vishwa has no affection towards Valli or his children.
 He always insults and hurts his wife every time he gets a chance.
-Yet, Valli bares everything for her children.
-Valli's elder daughter Aishwariya always worries her mother with her adolescent nature and activities.
-Aishu never cares about her mother's feelings and hurts her equally as her father.
-But Valli is more bothered about the culture and traditions which her daughter does not care to follow.
+Yet, Valli bears everything for her children.
+Aishu always worries her mother with her adolescent nature and activities, never caring about her mother's feelings and hurting her just as much as her father.
+However, Valli is more bothered about the culture and traditions that her daughter does not care to follow.

-Chandrasekar is a businessman who lives in London with his daughters Deepa and Shilpa.
-He lives separately from his wife who was more concerned in Western lifestyle and unwilling to change her nature and live with him.
+Chandrasekar is a businessman who lives in London with his daughters, Deepa and Shilpa.
+He lives separately from his wife, who was more concerned with a Western lifestyle and unwilling to change her nature and live with him.
 Deepa and Aishwarya are good friends.
-One day both of them go for a date with some boys without the knowledge of their parents and meet with an accident.
-Valli tries to contact her husband who is out of station and finds that her husband is having an illegal affair with another woman named Lavanya.
-Vishwa is upset about this incident and also because Valli had come to know about his extra-marital affair.
+One day, both of them go on a date with some boys without their parents' knowledge and meet with an accident.
+Valli tries to contact her husband, who is out of station, and finds that he is having an illegal affair with another woman, Lavanya.
+Vishwa is upset about this incident, and also because Valli had come to know about his extramarital affair.
 He leaves his family on a small quarrel with Valli, who begs him to pardon her for whatever she did.
-But, Vishwa tells Valli that she is not fit to be even his servant-maid.
-Aishwariya finds that root cause of all these incidents is herself and on self-pity she does not take steps to recover.
-Valli who wants nothing but her daughter's recovery goes to Lavanya's house to convince vishwa to return home.
-But Vishwa's mistress Lavanya, insults her and asks Valli to get out of her property.
+Vishwa tells Valli that she is not fit to be even his servant-maid.
+Aishwariya finds that the root cause of all these incidents is herself, and in self-pity, she does not take steps to recover.
+Valli, who wants nothing but her daughter's recovery, goes to Lavanya's house to convince Vishwa to return home, but Lavanya insults her and asks Valli to leave her property.